When you bridge the gap between your organization’s physical and digital workplaces, everybody wins.

 Services like Envoy solve this problem with a combination of hardware and software that connects visitors to your team.
 Whenever a visitor arrives at one of your physical locations, Envoy helps them register their visit on a touchscreen device (usually a tablet) that sits at your reception desk.
 Envoy then notifies whoever that person due to meet with, and prints out a name tag for the visitor.

 This type of digital support ensures you’ll always catch visitors and deliveries as soon as they arrive, without the need for a receptionist to be glued to the front desk at all times.
+What is an interactive dashboard?
+An interactive dashboard is a data management tool that tracks, analyzes, monitors, and displays metrics, while allowing users to interact with the data.

 Given that 42.5% of the global workforce will be mobile employees by 2022, it’s no surprise that the need for cloud-based facility access has skyrocketed.